madx/elfi/README.md

 ## Contributing

-* ⇄ Pull requests and ★ Stars are always welcome.
+* ⇄ Pull Requests and ★ Stars are always welcome.
 * For bugs and feature requests, please create an issue.
-* Pull requests must be accompanied by passing automated tests (`$ npm test`).
+* Pull Requests must ensure that automated checks pass (`$ npm run check`).

 ## [License](LICENSE)